Dear community,

 • honor things made with skill and craft

-• allow your troubles flow over you like water
+• allow troubles to flow over me like water